UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ##### **White box models**

 - Several important classes of machine learning models are "naturally interpretable" to humans and do not require black box explainers
-    - Note: A natural sanity check for a black box explainer is to compare its interpratations to a linear model
+    - Note: A natural sanity check for a black box explainer is to compare its interpretations to a linear model
 - We'll discuss two classes of explainable models
     - Linear models*
     - Decision trees*

 <br>

-**Even these methods can become uninterpretable from a human's perspective if there are too many covariates or too much depth*
+**Even these methods can become uninterpretable from a human perspective if there are too many covariates or excessive depth*

 <!-- Question: What are some other "explainable models"? -->